imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 #### Moving an existing spot

--   Double-click *inside* a spot on the displayer to select it for editing.
+-   {% include key keys="Double-click" %} *inside* a spot on the displayer to select it for editing.
 It becomes green with a dashed line.
--   Click and drag inside the selected spot to move its center around.
+-   {% include key key="Left Drag" %} inside the selected spot to move its center around.
 To move it Z or in time, simply move the sliders at the bottom of the window and the spot will follow (shortcuts: '&lt;' & '&gt;' for Z, 'Alt + &gt;' & 'Alt + &lt;' to move in time).
--   When you are happy with its new location, double-click anywhere to leave the editing mode.
+-   When you are happy with its new location, {% include key key="double-click" %} anywhere to leave the editing mode.
 You should notice that its thumbnail in TrackScheme gets updated.

 #### Creating a new spot

--   Double-click on the image *outside* of any spot.
+-   {% include key key="Double-click" %} on the image *outside* of any spot.
 -   A new spot is created, and is selected for edition.
 -   The previous remarks apply to change its location.